LDMX-Software/ldmx-software.github.io/docs/Building-ldmx-sw.md

 - Clone the repo: `git clone --recursive https://github.com/LDMX-Software/ldmx-sw.git`
   - The `--recursive` flag is _very important_ because there are several necessary parts of _ldmx-sw_ stored in separate git repositories.
 - Setup the environment: `source ldmx-sw/scripts/ldmx-env.sh`
-  - Must occur in a `bash` terminal (the default on iOS and Ubuntu systems)
+  - Must occur in a `bash` terminal (the default on Ubuntu systems and available on iOS)
   - Downloads the latest development docker image, so it may take some time (a few minutes) on the first run
   - Must be re-run whenever a new terminal is opened
 - Make a build directory: `cd ldmx-sw; mkdir build; cd build;`